Scite.ai vs ResearchRabbit (2026)

 Pros

-• Visual citation graph navigation surfaces papers that keyword search misses — the "follow the citations" workflow finds influential prior work and emerging research that Google Scholar's ranking algorithm tends to bury under recency
+- ✓Visual citation graph navigation surfaces papers that keyword search misses: the follow-the-citations workflow finds influential prior work and emerging research that Google Scholar's ranking algorithm tends to bury, particularly for foundational papers from earlier decades that remain highly cited.

-• Native Zotero integration plus standard exports (BibTeX, RIS) fits existing academic reference workflows — researchers don't need to abandon Zotero or Mendeley, ResearchRabbit augments existing citation management rather than replacing it
+- ✓Native Zotero integration plus standard exports (BibTeX, RIS) fit existing academic reference workflows without replacing them: ResearchRabbit augments Zotero and Mendeley rather than requiring researchers to abandon their existing citation management setup.

 Limitations